Medical Reviewer

 • Sweating and increased heart rate: Some individuals may experience excessive sweating and an elevated heart rate as their body adapts to the absence of Xanax.

-• Seizures: In rare but severe instances, abrupt cessation of Xanax can lead to seizures, particularly among individuals who have been taking high doses or using the medication for an extended period.
+• Seizures: Abrupt cessation of Xanax can lead to seizures, particularly among individuals who have been taking high doses or using the medication for an extended period.

 Xanax Withdrawal Timeline